-The Field Emergency Response Guide is a compilation of quick reference guides that may be used by members to assist with the conduct of fire management operations.
-They support and summarise, the Chief Officer's Standing Orders, the Chief Officer's Standard Operating Procedures, the AIIMS Manual and CFA training manuals.
+The Operations Checklist is a compilation of quick reference guides that may be used by members to assist with the conduct of day-to-day operations.
+They support and in some instances summarise, the Chief Officer's Standing Orders, the Chief Officer's Standard Operating Procedures, the AIIMS Manual and CFA training reference manuals.
 They are a guide for Action and do not replace Policy, Standing Orders or Standard Operating Procedures which FIBs need to be aware of.
 Adopting a Safety First approach at each incident is fundamental in implementing the guidance provided by these check lists.
-The Field Emergency Response Guide can be downloaded from Brigades Online in the drop down box under the Fire & Emergencies heading by selecting Manuals.

-2 PREPAREDNESS
+3 PREPAREDNESS

-2.1 Group and FIB relationship
+3.1 Group and FIB relationship

-Forestry Industry Brigades are registered as part of a CFA Group of Brigades which is often referred to as their "Home Group" even though the FIB has estate potentially spread across multiple Group areas.
+Forestry Industry Brigades are registered as part of a CFA Group which is often referred to as their "Home Group" even though the FIB has estate potentially spread across multiple Group areas.

-As with all CFA brigades, FIB's should interact with their Home Group in relation to preparedness and training, this relationship is important to ensure appropriate chain of command and resource management.
-CFA Group's should be aware of the FIB's strength and availability and any incidents occurring in or around their designated area.
-This enables appropriate and timely dispatching of resources.
-For FIB's it can provide a level of mutual support if an incident occurs when they are committed outside the Home Group area.
+As with all CFA brigades, FIB's should interact with their Home Group in relation to preparedness and training, This relationship is important to ensure appropriate chain of command and resource management.
+Group's need to be aware of brigade strength, availability and any incidents occurring in or around their area.
+This enables appropriate and timely dispatching of resources and for FIB's it can provide a level of mutual support if an incident occurs when they are committed outside the Home Group area.

-The role of the Group is detailed in CFA SOP 15.01 Role and structure of Groups while CFA Standing Order 8.0 Chain of Command provides direction on working with Groups.
+The role of the Group is detailed in CFA SOP 15 Role and structure of Groups while CFA SOP 8 Chain of Command provides direction on working with Groups.

-2.2 Training and Accreditation
+3.2 Training and Accreditation